typo3rel/slug/README.md

 ## Features

+* NEW in version 2.0.1: List only custom records from a specific page or folder, by using the "pid" parameter
 * NEW in version 2: Add custom records of your extensions via TypoScript (see manual below)
 * Quickly edit, save and regenerate slugs for pages and other record types (new in Version 2)
 * Mass generation and storage of news slugs (up to 500 at once)